 In addition, if you have a child who struggles with pediatric sleep apnea, breathing problems, or tongue ties, a myofunctional therapist can help identify problem areas to discuss with your doctor as well as work with your child in correcting bad habits in advance.

 At Earthotic, we believe in caring for whole person.
 Holistic health goes beyond clean eating and nutritious supplements by pairing a healthy diet with strong mental health, emotional health, and physical health.
 When all parts function together, you feel better!

-For more resources on how to achieve holistic health, follow along with the blog.
-If you have a topic you would like to learn more about in relation to holistic health, please drop a line on our Contact form.
+Finally, for more resources on how to achieve holistic health, follow along with the blog.
+Or, if you have a topic you would like to learn more about in relation to holistic health, please drop a line on our contact form.
 We’re here to support you on your journey!
 Don’t forget to join our mailing list while you’re there.
 We look forward to meeting you.